anthonygreen17/trackAR-firmware/README.md

 Note: Mac/Linux only

 First, download the Arduino IDE onto your machine.
-I have version 1.8, not sure how much that matters.
-Just get one of the latest.
+Get the latest version -> https://www.arduino.cc/en/Main/Software

 Next, figure out where Arduino's default library directory is.
 Open your Arduino IDE, navigate to `Preferences`.
 You will see your sketchbook path there.
 For example, mine is: